-Flow Control Requirement: Flow control facilities shall be designed so that the duration of peak flow rates from post-development conditions shall be less than or equal to the duration of peak flow rates from pre-development conditions for all peak flows between 42 percent of the 2-year peak flow rate2 up to the 10-year peak flow rate.
-A hydrologic/hydraulic analytical model capable of performing a continuous simulation of peak flow rates from local long-term rainfall data must be used to determine the peak flow rates, recurrence intervals, and durations.
+C. Flow Control Requirement: Flow control facilities shall be designed so that the duration of peak flow rates from post-development conditions shall be less than or equal to the duration of peak flow rates from pre-development conditions for all peak flows between 42 percent of the 2-year peak flow rate up to the 10-year peak flow rate .
+A hydrologic/hydraulic analytical model capable of performing a continuous simulation of peak flow rates, recurrence intervals, and durations.
 The BMP Sizing Tool addresses these flow control requirements to size stormwater management facilities.